All Episodes

 We got the Benghazi report yesterday.

-It's a before, during and after scenario, before six hundred requests for security denied while the Brits and the Red Cross leave.
+Before 600 requests for security denied while the Brits and the Red Cross leave.

 The during is there we now find out Hillary Clinton, the highest cabinet official on the meeting, four hours into the attack, which they had live images of, they knew it was ongoing.

-They're discussing whether or not our military needs permission from Libya and discussing whether or not they should wear their military uniforms to the point where they had the military change uniforms four separate times and still never sent them, and then a stand down order given to the CIA Annex, in which eventually the heroes of Benghazi just disobeyed orders and went.
+They're discussing whether or not our military needs permission from Libya and discussing whether or not they should wear their military uniforms to the point where they had the military change uniforms four separate times and still never sent them.

 And then the lie afterwards.

-First of all, I think we need to close the State Department and re-recruit, because I think the level of confusion in the State Department is probably terminal and probably can't be fixed by some modest reforms.
+First of all, I think we need to close the State Department and re-recruit because I think the level of confusion in the State Department is probably terminal and probably can't be fixed by some modest reforms.

-Uh and you get this when you look at I mean, the idea you're gonna ask the U.S. Marines to get out of the uniforms because we don't want to have pictures of U.S. Marines saving Americans in a firefighter, uh you can't you cannot get nuttier than this.
+I mean, the idea you're going to ask the U.S. Marines to get out of their uniforms because we don't want to have pictures of U.S. Marines saving Americans in a firefighter.

-You have to wonder why are these people being paid by the taxpayers to be this out of touch with reality.
+You have to wonder, why are these people being paid by the taxpayers to be this out of touch with reality?

-Second, it's very clear that the number one goal of the Obama administration that night was not to rescue the ambassador, it was not to protect the young men risking their lives.
+Second, it's very clear that the number one goal of the Obama administration that night was not to rescue the ambassador.

-The number one goal was to figure out a story which would protect Obama's reelection, because they had they had put a lot of emphasis on the fact that they were winning the war with with uh Islamic uh extremists, and if we ended up actually having been attacked, losing an ambassador to a deliberate attack by by extremists, I think they were afraid that it would hurt Obama in the re-election campaign.
+The number one goal was to figure out a story which would protect Obama's re-election because they had put a lot of emphasis on the fact that they were winning the war with Islamic extremists.

 And so they sat down and they figured out how to lie.